ChangeVision/astah-gallery-plugin/README.md

 How to install
 ------------
+1. Download the jar file from github's download.
-1. Deploy the jar file in the "plugins" folder under the Astah Install folder
+2. Deploy the jar file in the "plugins" folder under the Astah Install folder
-2. Start Astah
+3. Start Astah
-3. You find that the gallery view has been added in the extra view.
+4. You find that the gallery view has been added in the extra view.